Literary Terms Used in English Drama

 Denouement

 Tragic comedy is a form of drama in which there is a mixture of comedy in a tragedy.
 In a tragedy, comedy is used to release the catharsis of the audience.
-Comedy is used in tragedy where the audience cannot see a tragic scene for a long time.
+Comedy is used in tragedy where audience are not able to see a tragic scene for a long time.

 Fool